Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 10.8.
 Write a program that searches any number from an array

+10.9. write a program that read and sort an array in ascending order 10.10. write a program that read and sort an array in decending order

-10.9.
-Write a program that read and sort an array using bubble sort in ascending order 10.10.
+10.11.
+Write a program that read and sort an array using bubble sort in ascending order 10.12.
 Write a program that read and sort an array using bubble sort in decending order

-10.11.
+10.13.
 Write a program that read an array and display medium

-10.12.
-Write a program that display first n fibonacci numbers using array 10.13.
+10.14.
+Write a program that display first n fibonacci numbers using array 10.15.
 Write a program that display first n prime numbers using array

-10.14.
+10.16.
 Write a program that reads any decimal number and display equivalent binary number

 11. Multi Dimentional Array

+11.1.